 The Nonprofit Center believes that accurate census data are vital to the health and sustainability of our region as well as our local nonprofit sector.
 More than one third of Florida's General Revenue is made up of federal aid dollars and many nonprofits provide crucial services through these funding streams.
 Programs ranging from the Children's Health Insurance Program to the Community Development Block Grant have funding models that rely on the accuracy of census data.

-To date, the Nonprofit Center of Northeast Florida has made the following grants from its 2020 Census Small Grants Initiative funds:
+The Nonprofit Center of Northeast Florida made the following grants from its 2020 Census Small Grants Initiative fund:

 $1,250 to support its awareness and advocacy for seniors to participate in the 2020 Census.